WINE TASTING

 Tasting a wine means comparing it in terms of quality with other wines.
 In order to do that, one should know the technique of tasting, should recognize the components that compose the qualitative potential of a wine and finally, should keep in their flavor memory the characteristics of as many types of wine as possible and especially of those that are universally considered as of high quality.

-Wine tasting includes the description of the color, the aroma by the nose, and then the description of the flavor by the mouth.
+Wine tasting includes the description of the color, the aroma by the nose, the description of the flavor by the mouth and finally the aromatic sensation it leaves when it is no longer in the mouth.
 The sense of the quality is a point of aesthetics, and this is the reason why it changes with the pass of the centuries and it is difficult to be described.
 Briefly, the quality of a wine is connected with the intensity and the complexity of the aroma, the flavor richness it leaves in the mouth and the long duration of its aroma.

 THE SENSE OF VISION